6-119D Education North Building

 Dr. Leighton’s research has been consistently funded by Tri-Council research grants, including the Canadian Education Statistics Council (CESC), National Science and Engineering Research Council of Canada (NSERC), and Social Science and Humanities Research Council of Canada (SSHRC).
 She is past winner of the American Educational Research Association, Division D (Educational Measurement & Research Methodology) Significant Contribution to Educational Measurement and Research Methodology for the Cambridge University Press book – Cognitive Diagnostic Assessment: Theory and Applications, and former editor of Educational Measurement: Issues and Practice (EMIP), a flagship journal for the National Council on Measurement in Education.

 Recognized by the Canadian Council of Learning as a Minerva Scholar, Dr. Leighton collaborates with scholars around the globe, including key partnerships such as the Learning Environments Across Disciplines (LEADS), and the International Collaborative for Performance Assessment of Learning in Higher Education (iPAL).
-As a testing specialist and registered psychologist, she has served as an advisor and member of many of the leading educational measurement companies and organizations, including ACT, College Board, Educational Testing Service, Pearson.
+As a testing specialist and registered psychologist, she has served as an advisor and technical advisory committee member of many of the leading educational measurement companies and organizations, including ACT, College Board, Educational Testing Service, Pearson.

 Leighton, J.P.
 (2017).
 Using Think-Aloud Interviews and Cognitive Labs in Educational Research.
 Oxford, UK: Oxford University Press.